michaeladler/notmuch-mailmover/README.md

 Running `notmuch-mailmover` for the first time will create `$XDG_CONFIG_HOME/notmuch-mailmover/config.yaml`.
 Then edit the file as you like, see below for an example.

+The configuration is largely self-explanatory, except perhaps for the choice of the `rule_match_mode`.
+You need to decide whether you want your rules to be pairwise distinct (meaning the queries must not overlap) or ambiguous (where the first or last matching rule wins).
+The `unique` approach is more explicit but also more verbose, while the `first` or `all` approach is more concise but may lead to unexpected behavior if you have overlapping rules, as the order of the rules matters.

 ## Example

 The provided [config.yaml](./example/config.yaml) does the following: